jaytimm/wnomadds/README.md

 ## Warning in FUN(newX[, i], ...): Couldn't solve for points on the unit circle!
 #Suppress warnings
 ```

+The function returns cutline coordinates along with vote polarity.

 ``` r
 head(with_cuts)